uabrc/uabrc.github.io/docs/data_management/lts/tutorial/shared_lts_tutorial.md

 ![The shared and individual LTS profiles shown as 'my-lab` and `.s3cfg` configuration files in your home directory](../images/my-lab.png)

-## Switching between Individual and Shared LTS allocation Profiles
+## Switching Between Individual and Shared LTS Allocation Profiles

 If you own or manage more than one LTS allocation, such as individual and shared LTS allocations, you will need to switch between them to manage your buckets effectively.